-7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Niall Waller Enterprise and Regeneration Manager Telephone: 01352 702137 E-mail: niall.waller@flintshire.gov.uk
+7.00 CONTACT OFFICER DETAILS 7.01 Contact Officer: Telephone: E-mail: Niall Waller Enterprise and Regeneration Manager 01352 702137 niall.waller@flintshire.gov.uk

-8.00 GLOSSARY OF TERMS

-Audit Wales - works to support the Auditor General as the public sector 8.01 watchdog for Wales.
+8.00 GLOSSARY OF TERMS These are provided corporately on the Infonet (link) and maintained by the Executive Office Audit Wales - works to support the Auditor General as the public sector watchdog for Wales.
 They aim to ensure that the people of Wales know whether public money is being managed wisely and that public bodies in Wales understand how to improve outcomes.
 Community Interest Company (CIC) - a limited company, with special additional features, created for the use of people who want to conduct a business or other activity for community benefit, and not purely for private advantage.
-(UK Government) Social Enterprise UK (SEUK): UK's membership body for social enterprises.
+(UK Government) Social Enterprise UK (SEUK ): UK's membership body for social enterprises.
 SEUK lead the world's largest network of businesses with a social purpose who together are helping to create a fairer economy and a more sustainable future for everyone.

-Social Value - Social value is a board term used to describe the social. economic, environmental and cultural impact of our collective decision making and business operations The National TOMs - Themes, Outcomes and Measures - is a framework for delivering excellence in measuring and reporting social value
+Social Value - Social value is a board term used to describe the social, economic, environmental and cultural impact of our collective decision making and business operations.
+The National TOMs - Themes, Outcomes and Measures - is a framework for delivering excellence in measuring and reporting social value.